 They receive practical experience and exposure to national politics

 as reporting interns in major Washington news bureaus.

-Students each receive a $3,000 stipend to assist with the cost of
+Students each receive a $750/month stipend to assist with the cost of

-locating and living in Washington, DC for four months.
+locating and living in Washington, DC.
 They pay no tuition or other fees.
 Students must

 make their own Washington living arrangements.

-Students accepted for a semester program are obligated to work full
+Students accepted for a program are obligated to work full

 time for news bureaus to which they are assigned, and to attend